andewkuehne/axe-grafana-monitoring-stack/README.md

-# Axe Miner Monitoring Stack
+# Axe Miner Monitoring Stack - Still a work in progress (needs dashboards)

 A Docker-based monitoring solution for Axe-compatible miners using a dynamic IP manager, InfluxDB, and Grafana.